A Complete Guide to the Price of Braces in Singapore

 3. Ceramic braces

 Ceramic braces work in much the same way as traditional metal braces, but with one major difference, which is the brackets are made from ceramic material rather than metal.
 These brackets can be clear or tooth-colored, which make them far less noticeable and a popular choice for those who want a more discreet treatment option.
-The archwires used with ceramic braces are often made from a thinner, more transparent material (such as polymer), further enhancing the aesthetic appeal.
-While they provide the same straightening power as metal braces, there are a few important considerations to keep in mind.

 Pros Cons